yiisoft/input-http/docs/guide/en/parameters-resolvers.md

 /** @var HydratorInterface $hydrator */
 $resolver = new RequestInputParametersResolver(
     $hydrator,
-    // This allows to throw the exception when the validation result is not valid.
+    // This allows throwing the exception when the validation result is not valid.
     throwInputValidationException: true,
 );
 ```